adoyle-h/lobash/README.md

 So I build Lobash to do similar works for shell development.

 Lobash is a library not a command.
-It provides collections of functions to improve efficiency of shell development, and make it compatible with Bash/Zsh shells and MacOS/Linux/Alpine/Busybox systems.
+It provides collections of functions to improve efficiency of shell development, and make it compatible with Bash 4.4+ and MacOS/Linux/Alpine/Busybox systems.

 ## Lobash Features

 - Modular and easy to use.
 One module one Function.
 - Rich Functions.
 Over 90+ modules provided.
 - Robust and Safe.
-Over 500+ test cases which tested under MacOS/Linux/Alpine/Busybox systems with Bash/Zsh shells.
+Over 500+ test cases which tested under MacOS/Linux/Alpine/Busybox systems with Bash.
 - Fast.
 0.058s to load Lobash completely.

 ## Build Status